flerro/mailoperator/README.md

     mop --cp 'unsubscribe -jugmilano older:2022/05/10' -n 200
     ```

-Please note that the `mop` command is available only if the package is installed globally, otherwise use `./operator.py` script to start **mail-operator**.
+Please note that the `mop` command is available only if the package is installed globally, otherwise start **mail-operator** via `./operator.py` script.

 ## Get Google API client secret